MichaelMelfi/Obsidian-Second-Brain/2 - MAIN NOTES/Jesus/My Preaching/GO!.md

 Mark 16:15-18
 https://www.bible.com/bible/59/MRK.16.15-18

+Go in Greek is a plural word which is saying

 Comfort zone - never experience Gods comfort if you don't leave your own comfort zone

 Mighty Man of valour